MicrosoftDocs/power-platform/power-virtual-agents/preview/authoring-variables-bot.md

 ---
-title: "Use chatbot variables to carry content across topics"
+title: "Use chatbot variables to carry content across topics (Preview)"
 description: "Global variables can be used to store and retrieve information across multiple topics within the same bot and user session"
 keywords: "PVA"
 ms.date: 5/10/2022